 What does this mean for you as a local group?

 Your meetings and events provide much needed support and information to people living with diabetes and their families.

-We have a simple guide – Keeping Safe and Legal, Health, Safety and Welfare (PDF, 2MB) – to help you consider the safety and welfare of everyone involved with your group
+Please read our Keeping Safe, Legal and Healthy Policy (PDF, 6.29MB) – to help you consider the safety and welfare of everyone involved with your group